 You can also find a brief overview at the LambdaComb ANR page.

-The project was co-initiated by Olivier Bodini and Noam Zeilberger, and currently involves 20 researchers distributed across four partner laboratories in France (LIX, LIPN, LIS, and LIGM) and one partner in Poland (Jagiellonian University).
+The project was co-initiated by Olivier Bodini and Noam Zeilberger, and currently involves over 20 researchers distributed across four partner laboratories in France (LIX, LIPN, LIS, and LIGM) and one partner in Poland (Jagiellonian University).

 You can find the full listing of project members below.